Christine Peng-Peng Lee: 2012

 In January, Lee competed at the London Prepares series where Canada qualified a full team to the 2012 Summer Olympics.
-She was the highest scoring member of the Canadian team contributing a 55.565 all around score.
-Lee then placed fifth in the uneven bars final scoring 14.366.
+She was the highest scoring member of the Canadian team contributing a 55.565 all-around score.
+Lee then placed fifth in the uneven bars final, scoring 14.366.

-At the International Gymnix Challenge in Montreal, Canada on March 9, Lee won the all around competition with a score of 57.875.
+At the International Gymnix Challenge in Montreal, Canada on March 9, Lee won the all-around competition with a score of 57.875.
 She had the highest score on each apparatus except for vault.

-At the Pacific Rim Championships in March, Lee helped Canada place third behind the USA and China followed by a bronze medal in the individual all around competition with a score of 57.800.
+At the Pacific Rim Championships in March, Lee helped Canada place third behind the US and China followed by a bronze medal in the individual all around competition with a score of 57.800.
 In the event finals, Lee tied for fourth on uneven bars scoring 14.600 and earned silver medals on both balance beam and floor scoring 15.300 and 14.575 respectively.
 She told International Gymnast Magazine, "I was just trying to have a lot of fun and also was trying to get a little more experience competing my new routines.
 My expectations weren't too too high."

 In April, Lee won the uneven bars gold medal at the World Cup in Osijek, Croatia with a score of 14.475.
 She also placed fourth in the balance beam final scoring 13.400 and the floor final scoring 13.375.

-In May, Lee was set to compete at the Canadian Championships in Regina, Canada but she injured her knee practicing a double twisting Yurchenko vault during podium training before the competition.
-"It's too early to speculate about whether Peng Peng can recover from this injury in time for the Olympics," said Jean-Paul Caron, president of Gymnastics Canada.
-"We are going to wait for the MRI results and hope for the best."

-In June, Lee announced that she would be withdrawing from the Olympic selection process due to her torn anterior cruciate ligament.